gsoft-inc/wl-squide/docs/guides/fetch-initial-data.md

 }
 ```

-### Fetch the data
+### Create a shared context

-Next, in a shared project, create a React context named `FetchCountContext`:
+Then, in a shared project, create a React context named `FetchCountContext`:

 ```ts shared/src/fetchCountContext.ts
 import { createContext, useContext } from "react";